 Find Out These 6 Things Before Sending a Candidate

 I’ve blogged on numerous occasions about the importance of both the candidate recruiter and the job order recruiter doing their due diligence in Top Echelon’s recruiting network.
-This is a topic I’ll be revisiting as we forge into the New Year.

 I know that it’s human nature to “cut corners” in the interest of saving time and doing less work.
 However, I can’t emphasize enough how important it is to overcome human nature and instead adhere to The Four Pillars of Top Echelon Network . . . especially the Pillar of QUALITY.